 To find out the value of the implicit leading bit, consider that any number can be expressed in scientific notation in many different ways.
 For example, the number 50 can be represented as any of these:

 stored in normalized form.
 This basically puts the radix point after the first non-zero

-A nice little optimization is available to us in base two, since there's only one possible non-zero digit: 1.
+A nice little optimization is now available to us in base two, since binary has only one possible non-zero digit: 1.
 Thus, we can just assume a leading digit of 1, and don't need to store it in the floating-point representation.
-As a result, we can assume a leading digit of 1 without storing it, so that a 32-bit floating-point value effectively has 24 bits of mantissa: 23 explicit fraction bits plus one implicit leading bit (of 1).
+As a result, we can assume a leading digit of 1 without storing it, so that a 32-bit floating-point value effectively has 24 bits of mantissa: 23 explicit fraction bits plus one implicit leading bit of 1.

 So, to sum up:

 Let's consider single-precision floats for a second.
-Note that we're taking essentially a 32-bit number and reinterpreting the fields to cover a much broader range.
-Something has to give, and it's precision.
+We're taking essentially a 32-bit number and reinterpreting the fields to cover a much broader range.
+Something has to give, and that something is precision.
 For example, regular 32-bit integers, with all precision centered around zero, can precisely store integers with 32-bits of resolution.
 Single-precision floating-point, on the other hand, is unable to match this resolution with its 24 bits.
 It does, however, approximate this value by effectively truncating from the lower end and rounding up.
 For example:

 11110000 11001100 10101010 10101111 // 32-bit integer = +1.1110000 11001100 10101011 x 231 // Single-precision float = 11110000 11001100 10101011 00000000 // Actual float value

 This approximates the 32-bit value, but doesn't yield an exact representation.
 On the other hand, besides the ability to represent fractional components (which integers lack completely), the floating-point value can represent numbers around 2127, compared to 32-bit integers' maximum value around 232.

 The range of positive floating point numbers can be split into normalized numbers (which preserve the full precision of the mantissa), and denormalized numbers (which assume a leading digit of 0, discussed later) which use only a portion of the fractions's precision.